jphaugla/AZURE-Terraform-CRDB-Module/README.md

     * Click save and test
 * [import grafana dashboards](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/)
   * CockroachDB and cdc-sink/terminator grafana dashboards are available within [grafana dashboards folder](scripts/grafana_dashboards)
-    * Of course, these could be stale.
+    * These could be stale.
 Refresh this folder using the [importGrafanaDashboards.sh](scripts/getGrafanaDashboards.sh)
     * import all the dashboards.
 One of them is for cdc-sink/terminator and the rest are cockroachDB dashboards
+    * *NOTE:* [cdc-sink.json](scripts/grafana_dashboards/cdc-sink.json) is only needed if doing cdc-sink/terminator

 ### clean up and remove everything that was created